 In that vein, today we’re sharing an update that will go into effect on July 13, 2016: we’re banning ads for payday loans and some related products from our ads systems.
 We will no longer allow ads for loans where repayment is due within 60 days of the date of issue.
 In the U.S., we are also banning ads for loans with an APR of 36% or higher.
 When reviewing our policies, research has shown that these loans can result in unaffordable payment and high default rates for users so we will be updating our policies globally to reflect that.

-Many of the articles at The Canadian Personal Finance Place about how horrible Payday Loans are, have comments on them about what a hypocrite I am for having these companies advertising on my site.
+Many of the articles at The Canadian Personal Finance Place about how horrible Payday Loans have comments about what a hypocrite I am for having these companies advertise on my site.
 I have attempted to block as many of these sites using Adsense site blocking, but it is impossible to keep up with these financial cockroaches.
 I applaud Google for taking this step, just wondering when the CRTC in Canada will do the same (blocking ads on TV and radio for these companies)?

-No, I am not naive enough to believe this is the end of it, these companies hire smart advertising folks, so they will find a way to somehow get around this, but at least Google has taken a stand on things.
+No, I am not naive enough to believe this is the end of it.
+These companies hire smart advertising folks, so they will find a way to somehow get around this, but at least Google has taken a stand on things.